turqu/Hello-World/README.md

 Tasks already done:
 - adding prefixes where they are needed
-- fixing pages for IE11+
+- fixing pages for IE10+
+- shortening the code (for now)